Mission3/migrations/README.md

 6.
     TODOS:
     * More trace statements.
-    * Bundle helper libraries for common databases/data stores for easier Up() and Down() creation.
+    * Bundle more helpers for common databases/data stores for easier Up() and Down() creation.
     * Create a console application to actually run the migrations, currently it is up to the user of the library to create this.